OpenBioSim/somd2/README.md

 can be found [here](https://sire.openbiosim.org/m/merged_molecule.s3.bz2).
 This is a `bzip2` compressed file that will need to be extracted before use.

+#### Running SOMD2 using one or more GPUs

+In order to run using GPUs you will first need to set the relevant environment variable.
+For example, to run using 4 CUDA enabled GPUS set `CUDA_VISIBLE_DEVICES=0,1,2,3` (for openCL and HIP use `OPENCL_VISIBLE_DEVICES` and `HIP_VISIBLE_DEVICES` respectively).

+By default, SOMD2 will automatically manage the distribution of lambda windows across all listed devices.
+In order to restrict the number of devices used the `--max_gpus` option can be set, for example setting `max_gpus=2` while `CUDA_VISIBLE_DEVICES` are set as above would restrict SOMD2 to using only GPUs 0 and 1.

 ## Analysis

 Simulation output will be written to the directory specified using the